snarfed/bridgy/README.md

 [`remote_api_shell`](https://cloud.google.com/appengine/docs/python/tools/remoteapi#using_the_remote_api_shell) is a useful interactive Python shell that can interact with the production app's datastore, memcache, etc. To use it, [create a service account and download its JSON credentials](https://console.developers.google.com/project/brid-gy/apiui/credential), put it somewhere safe, and put its path in your `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

-Deploying to your own app-engine project can be useful for testing, but is not recommended for production.
-To deploy to your own app-engine project, create a project on [gcloud console](https://console.cloud.google.com/) and activate the [Tasks API](https://console.cloud.google.com/apis/api/cloudtasks.googleapis.com).
+Deploying to your own App Engine project can be useful for testing, but is not recommended for production.
+To deploy to your own App Engine project, create a project on [gcloud console](https://console.cloud.google.com/) and activate the [Tasks API](https://console.cloud.google.com/apis/api/cloudtasks.googleapis.com).
 Initialize the project on the command line using `gcloud config set project <project-name>` followed by `gcloud app create`.
 You will need to update  `TASKS_LOCATION` in util.py to match your project's location.
 Finally, you will need to add your "background" domain (eg `background.YOUR-APP-NAME.appspot.com`) to OTHER_DOMAINS in util.py and set `host_url` in `tasks.py` to your base app url (eg `app-dot-YOUR-APP-NAME.wn.r.appspot.com`).
 Finally, deploy (after testing) with `gcloud -q beta app deploy --no-cache --project YOUR-APP-NAME *.yaml`

 To work on the browser extension: